jackkutilek/PuzzleTree/readme.md

 ### `reset_update(context)`

 Called when you undo or reset the game state.
-This is useful for synchronizing non-data nodes with the changes to the game state caused by the undo or reset.
+This is useful for synchronizing non-tile visuals with the changes to the game state caused by the undo or reset.

 ## Late Callbacks